For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 We love referral codes.
 In terms of how little effort is needed and how much money you could make, it's hard to think of a better way to earn free money than referring your friends and family to sign up with a few companies.

 While the best offers tend to come from banks and utility providers, loads of companies have referral schemes.
-Some reward you in the form of credits, while others pay you cash.
+Some reward you in the form of credits, while others pay cash.

-The bottom line is: check all the apps and services you use to see if they offer a referral programme.
+Check all the apps and services you use to see if they offer a referral programme.
 You could be raking in the cash in no time.

 5. Get a Student Loan refund